tpoisot/ms_connectance_complexity/ms_conn_compl.md

 network structure covary with species richness, if one is to generate a randomly expected distribution of the values of these properties, then it is important to hold species richness constant.
-Finding out the number of networks in which a given node have a degree of 0 is similar to finding out how many networks exist with $l$ links between the $n-1$ nodes.
+Finding out the number of networks in which a given node has a degree of 0 is similar to finding out how many networks exist with $l$ links between the $n-1$ nodes.
 If one node is removed from the network, there are $C_{n-1}^n$ possible combinations of nodes (which is $(n)!/((n-1)!(n-(n-1)!))$, which further simplifies to $n$).
 For each